kubedb/docs/docs/guides/etcd/concepts/etcd.md

   namespace: demo
 type: kubernetes.io/basic-auth
 ```

+> Use a real, unique password of your own when you actually create this secret — the value above is
+> a placeholder for the example, not something to reuse.

 Secrets provided by users are not managed by KubeDB, and therefore won't be modified or garbage collected by the KubeDB operator.